 As Taylor graduated high school, a fascination with video game and computer program development peaked.
 Although he pursued computer programming in high school and competed at a state level in C++ programming for Business Professionals of America.
 He then packed his bags and moved to Pittsburgh, Pennsylvania.

 In 2005, Taylor attended the Art Institute of Pittsburgh with a major in Game Art & Design.
 It wasn't long into the program, he sparked yet another old fascination with video and film while taking a video editing class.
 Story-telling and presentation became a strong point while pursuing his degree.
 While wrapping up projects for graduation in 2009, a new vision was beginning to take mold.

 With his earliest experience shooting video on VHS as a kid with his dad's camera, Taylor began anew, producing his first full length movie using a Hi-8 camera and good friends in 2006.
 In 2007, Taylor and his friend made a second full length movie on standard digital video.
 Taylor soon discovered his knack for film making as he filmed his first wedding production in high definition in 2008.

 Since 2008, Taylor experienced many opportunities to extend his talents in visual media production.
-He has taught as an intern instructor at Carnegie Mellon University Entertainment Technology Center for video game design and development.
-Performed as an extra in commercials and in a major film, including "The Next Three Days" by director, Paul Haagis.
-He has produced a variety of independent promos, commercials, book trailers and wedding cinematics.
+He taught as an intern instructor at Carnegie Mellon University Entertainment Technology Center for video game design and development.
+Performed as an extra in commercials, short films and in a major film, including "The Next Three Days" starring Russel Crowe and Elizabeth Banks.
+He has produced a variety of independent promos, commercials, book trailers and Wedding Cinematics.